oldnordic/ai-coder-assistant/docs/multi_language_support.md

 3. **Performance**: Faster analysis and processing
 4. **Custom Rules**: Support for project-specific linting rules
 5. **Machine Learning**: AI-powered language-specific suggestions

+## Architecture Note

+- All language support logic is implemented in the backend (`src/backend/services/`).
+- The frontend (UI) calls backend services for language detection, translation, and LLM provider selection.
+- See `ARCHITECTURE.md` for details on the new separation and integration patterns.

 ---